-I see myself obliged to develop my architecture in this area, to promote it and thus to find my way back to the roots, in order to cancel out the present contrast between man and nature through direct confrontation and to show that our living machines have natural characteristics and that nature can cooperate harmoniously with them.
+I see myself obliged to develop my architecture in this area, to promote it and thus to find my way back to the roots, in order to cancel out the present contrast between man and nature through direct confrontation and to show our living machines have natural characteristics and nature can cooperate harmoniously with them.

 In terms of design, I have always been interested in organic, undefined elements and forms.
 Now I am developing a love for the contrast between definite and indefinite, in which I create clearly defined forms and break the clear principle with indefinable elements and create the contrast.
 This always creates a high level of tension and interesting situations in the object.

 However, in order to realize this kind of architecture, I have to understand both structures and approaches separately.
 Consequently, design strategies, architectural languages, and tectonics alternate in my current projects.